 Warwick's Astrophysics group are the proud owners of an inflatable planetarium dome, along with a number of short films that we can use in outreach events.
 Our dome is run and staffed by a mixture of volunteers from our PhD and post-doctoral researchers, all of whom are excited to share their knowledge and fascination about the universe!

-With our range of shows, and the expertise of our volunteers, we can accomodate all ages in our visits - even parents!
+With our range of shows, and the expertise of our volunteers, we can accommodate all ages in our visits - even parents!

 Booking the Dome